 Here you will get a glimpse of this old port and its industrial past.
 This was the stomping ground for grain merchants and wholesalers and the financial district.
 Make sure to stop by the stunning Gare du Palais train station for more jaw-dropping surprises.
 It might remind you of the hotel on top of the hill, and that would be because it was built in the same style in 1915.

 What you need to know

-Canada is mainly an English speaking country, but we do have two official languages.
-Quebec is the only province in Canada where French is the main language.
-Quebecers are very passionate about their culture, so while you can get by in English, few words in French will go a long way.
+Canada is mainly an English-speaking country, but we have two official languages.
+Quebec is the only province in Canada where French is the primary language.
+People in Quebec are very passionate about their culture, so while you can get by in English, a few words in French will go a long way.

-Summers here can get very hot and winters very cold and snowy.
-Make sure to prepare for the weather before you come, depending on when you are planning your trip.
+Summers here can get very hot, and winters very cold and snowy.
+Make sure to prepare for the weather before you come, depending on when you plan your trip.

 I have always loved visiting Quebec City.
 It’s a unique place and makes me feel like I’m in Europe.
 There are many great places in Canada that I love, and this is definitely one of them.
 You won’t be disappointed.

 Planning your next trip?
 Check out the resources I use and start planning your perfect getaway today!

 - Flights: Find the best flight deals on Kiwi.com (my new go-to for flights) or WayAway (and earn cashback!).